npfernandes/ensemblify/docs/source/installation.rst

    Do not be alarmed if some warnings show up on your screen; this is normal and they can be ignored.

-#.
-Add an environment variable with the path to your PULCHRA executable to your shell configuration file by running:
+4. Add an environment variable with the path to your PULCHRA executable to your ``conda`` environment:

    .. code-block:: bash

+      conda env config vars set PULCHRA_PATH=$(realpath pulchra) conda deactivate
+      conda activate ensemblify_env
-      echo "export PULCHRA_PATH='$(realpath pulchra)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell source ~/.bashrc # Or ~/.zshrc, depending on the shell echo $PULCHRA_PATH # to check if the variable has been set correctly
+      echo $PULCHRA_PATH # to check if the variable has been set correctly

    this will allow Ensemblify to know where your PULCHRA executable is located.